Random walks, WPD actions, and the Cremona group: Introduction

 This condition is quite useful, and it is verified in certain important cases (e.g. the action of the mapping class group on the curve complex \cite{bow}, or the action of a RAAG on its extension graph \cite{kim-koberda2}).

-However, acylindricality is too strong a condition in several other cases, such as the action of $\textup{Out}(F_n)$ on its related complexes, and the Cremona group.
+However, there are several interesting actions of groups on hyperbolic spaces which are not acylindrical; in particular, certain actions of $\textup{Out}(F_n)$ and of the Cremona group.
 For this reason, in this paper we will consider group actions which satisfy the \emph{weak proper discontinuity (WPD)} property, a weaker notion introduced by Bestvina and Fujiwara \cite{bestvina-fujiwara} in the context of mapping class groups.
 Intuitively, an element is WPD if it acts properly on its axis.
 In formulas, an element $g \in G$ is \emph{WPD} if for any $x \in X$ and any $K \geq 0$ there exists $N > 0$ such that

 In other words, the finiteness condition is not required of all pairs of points in the space, but only of points along the axis of a given loxodromic element.